Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 └── category/

-Using the QueryDSL Custom Repository pattern, complex dynamic queries can also be integrated into the JpaRepository interface.
+Using the QueryDSL Custom Repository pattern integrates complex dynamic queries directly into the JpaRepository interface.

 marketplace-api (API Module)